open-cogsci/osdoc/content/pages/tutorials/beginner.md

 This tutorial shows how to create a simple but complete psychological experiment using OpenSesame [(Mathôt, Schreij, & Theeuwes, 2012)][references].
 You will use mainly the graphical user interface of OpenSesame (i.e., no Python inline coding), although you will make small modifications to the OpenSesame script.
 This tutorial takes approximately one hour.

-%--
-figure:
- id: FigGazeCuing
- source: gaze-cuing.png
- caption: |
-  The gaze-cuing paradigm [(Friesen and Kingstone, 1998)][references] that you will implement in this tutorial.
-This example depicts a trial in the incongruent condition, because the smiley looks at the distractor ('X') and not at the target ('F').
---%

 ## Resources

 - __Download__ -- This tutorial assumes that you are running OpenSesame version 3.1.0 or later.
 To check which version you are running, see the bottom right of the 'Get started' tab (see %FigGetStarted).
 You can download the most recent version of OpenSesame from: